roman-milk/roman-milk.github.io/frank-and.md

  "The note I enclosed should have explained it."

  "He's lying to you.
 There is no way I went after him.
 I had no idea where he has been since he moved from here.
 I hadn't seen or talked to him until he showed up where I work and asked me to have lunch with him."
-Report_Story #5